Graph immersions with parallel cubic form: Introduction

 In particular, the classification of such improper hyperspheres reduces to the classification of nilpotent metrised Jordan algebras.
 In contrast to the semi-simple Jordan algebras, the nilpotent ones are not fully classified.
 Partial results are available in \cite{GM75},\cite{ES02a},\cite{ES02b}, where nilpotent Jordan algebras of dimensions $\geq 4$,5, and 6, respectively, have been classified.
 In \cite{CS99},\cite{ES02a} nilpotent Jordan algebras of dimension $n$ and nilindex $n,n-1$, respectively, have been classified.
 These classifications are not always up to isomorphism, however.
 From \cite[Theorem 3.1]{Bordemann97} it follows that the classification of metrised nilpotent Jordan algebras is not simpler than that of nilpotent Jordan algebras.
 A classification of improper affine hyperspheres satisfying $\hat\nabla C = 0$ is thus out of reach.
-We will show, however, that such improper affine hyperspheres must be graph immersions with the defining function being a polynomial.
+We will show, however, that such improper affine hyperspheres must be graph immersions with a polynomial as global defining function.

 In \cite{DillenVrancken94},\cite{HLV08} it has been observed that the Calabi product of proper affine hyperspheres with parallel cubic form or of such a hypersphere with a point are again proper affine hyperspheres with parallel cubic form, and hence one can speak of decomposable or irreducible such immersions.
 In a classification, one then only needs to consider the irreducible immersions.
 We will provide a similar notion of decomposability and irreducibility for graph immersions with parallel cubic form.
 This notion also respects the property of being an improper affine hypersphere.